Tessa’s Recipe Rundown

 Whenever I share my Cheesecake Water Bath vs. No Water Bath photo on Instagram, it goes viral!
 And I always get comments from people praising the benefits of the Low & Slow method.

-But for this recipe, I chose the Low & Slow method to make things easier during the busy Thanksgiving season.
+For this recipe, I chose the Low & Slow method to make things easier during the busy Thanksgiving season.

 How to Tell When Cheesecake is Done Baking

-- Do Not overbake your cheesecake!
+- Do not overbake your cheesecake!

 - The residual heat of the oven will continue to cook the cheesecake even after the heat has been turned off.